 How To Use Our Infra-red Sauna

 Before using a sauna, check with your health care provider.
-Especially if you have heart disease, high or low blood pressure (book an appointment to check at our Cardio Health Clinic), asthma or other breathing problems, or epilepsy.
+Especially if you have heart disease, high or low blood pressure, asthma or other breathing problems, or epilepsy.

 Sauna Safety and Tips: How to Enjoy Your Sauna Treatment

 - Go slow.
 Allow time for your body to adjust to the heat.
 Book a shorter session of 15 minutes to start, then gradually increase the session times, and frequency per week.